almus-bot/tweetstat/README.md

 # tweetstat
-tweetstat is a packages the R for summary tweets
+tweetstat is an R package to extract basic information from twitter users and sentiment analysis.